yfde/comp3021/README.md

 It means that the game will take `map02.map` as `GameMap`.
 Suppose there are two players in the game map, `actions0.txt` and `actions1.txt` files specifies the actions of the two players, respectively.
 The number `3` means that the game will be repeatedly replayed for 3 times in parallel.
-The remaining two arguments `FREE_RACE` and `60` are the game replay mode and the FPS (frames per second) of rendering, respectively.
+The remaining two arguments `FREE_RACE` and `60` are the game replay mode and the frameRate (frames per second) of rendering, respectively.
 They are to be explained in [Multithreading Architecture](#Multithreading in ReplaySokobanGame).

 The `map02.map` may look like this: